Higher Airy structures, W algebras and topological recursion: W constraints and enumerative geometry

 \subsection{Open intersection theory}

 Open intersection theory studies the enumerative geometry of bordered Riemann surfaces with marked points on the boundaries and in the interior, possibly carrying $r$-spin structures.
-Pandharipande, Solomon and Tessler first proposed in \cite{Tessleropen} an appropriate construction of this moduli space and associated numerical invariants in genus $0$ for $r = 2$ (\textit{i.e.} in absence of spin structures).
-The definition to all genera for $r = 2$ was announced in \cite{SolomonTessler}, some details of which already appeared in \cite[Section 2]{Tesslercomb}.
-The case $r \geq 2$ for genus $0$ was settled by \cite{Tessleropen2} together with conjectures about the integrability property of the (yet not constructed) partition function at all genera.
-We refer to those articles for precise statements about the state of the art, and will continue so to speak as if all the desired constructions had already been established.
+Pandharipande, Solomon and Tessler first proposed in \cite{Tessleropen} an appropriate construction of this moduli space and the associated numerical invariants in genus $0$ for $r = 2$ (\textit{i.e.} in the absence of spin structures).
+The extension of this construction to all genera for $r = 2$ was announced in \cite{SolomonTessler}, and some details of this already appeared in \cite[Section 2]{Tesslercomb}.
+The case $r \geq 2$ for genus $0$ was settled by \cite{Tessleropen2} together with conjectures about the integrability property of the (yet not constructed) partition function for all genera.
+We refer to those articles for precise statements about the state of the art, and will henceforth assume that all the necessary constructions exist.